What Is Ptosis?

 is the result of age or is something you were born with, you may not receive

 treatment.
 Your doctor may explain that nothing needs to be done because the

 condition is not usually harmful to your health.
 However, you may opt for

 plastic surgery if you want to reduce the drooping.

 treatment is often most effective when the eyelid drooping is only temporary so

-that you do not have to wear the glasses all the time.
+that you don’t have to wear the glasses all the time.
 Glasses may also be

-recommended if you are not a good candidate for surgery.
+recommended if you aren’t a good candidate for surgery.

 doctor finds that your eyelid drooping is caused by an underlying condition,

 you will likely be treated for that.
 This should typically stop the eyelids

 There is no